What we do

 - Recoverable Grants to be used for predevelopment expenses, including architect fees, appraisals, environmental surveys and site feasibility studies—costs that must be paid prior to acquisition or construction closing.
 Recoverable grants are interest free and repaid when a project receives financing.

 - New Markets Tax Credits that provide qualifying charter schools with additional equity and reduce financing costs.
 We provide this financing through LISC’s affiliate, the New Markets Support Company (NMSC), the nation's largest distributor of New Markets Tax Credits and which has financed 11 charter schools to date.
-Read the NMTC Program Overview and download the NMTC Intake Form.
+Read more about our NMTC work and NMSC’s Project Financing services.

 - Publications allow us to provide the latest information on the state of the charter school facility financing sector.
 Through our various publications, including the Charter School Facility Finance Landscape, Charter School Bond Issuances, and Special Articles and Research we keep the next-generation of charter schools, policy makers, and finance professionals educated.